Position Title

 - 2024 Emerging Scholar Award, Global Studies Research Network

-- 2023 Hellman Fellows Award, Society of Hellman Fellows Program
+- 2023 Hellman Fellows Award, Society of Hellman Fellows Program, UC Davis

 - 2022 DHI Network-Collaboration Award, UC Davis